niklas2810/okhttp-mocker/README.md

 - The project targeted at Android users. **This is not a focus anymore** (which means that integrations like Roboelectric have been removed).
 However, the code might work just fine on Android devices, even though I didn't (and won't) test this.
 - The project was no longer maintained.
 I updated the dependencies and make sure all deprecations have been fixed.
-- The project was not available at Maven Central, but rather available via Jitpack.
-Therefore, importing it would require an additional repository.
+- The project was not available at Maven Central, only via Jitpack.
+I wanted to simplify the setup process and therefore put it on Maven Central.

 ## Dependencies